patrickcgray/Bass_Connections/README.md

 #### Educational Resources:

-* Students have to choose from a number of resources for a total of 10 points with each class / book being between 2-5 points
+* Students have to choose from a number of resources for a total of 8 weeks of work in this section
 * Remote Sensing
   * Scientific Computing for for Remote Sensing
     * https://github.com/profLewis/geogg122